atifrahman/SWALO/README.md

 ##Running

-SWALO can be run by copying the script `runSwalo` for Bowtie 2 (recommended) or `runSwalo_bowtie` for Bowtie to the desired directory, modifying the filenames and parameters, and running
+SWALO can be run by copying the script `runSwalo` for Bowtie 2 (recommended) to the desired directory, modifying the filenames and parameters, and running
 ```
 .\runSwalo
 ```